-13 Australian Abstract Artists whose Work is Truly Phenomenal
+13 Australian Abstract Artists whose Work You Need to Know About

 I’ve featured a number of these divine Aussie artists on the blog in the past.
-You know that I’m all about supporting local talent.
-But there’s possibly a number of Australian abstract artists you’ve never discovered.
+You know that I’m all about supporting our talent.
+But there’s possibly a number of Australian abstract artists you’ve never discovered before.
 Until now!
-Today I’m going to lift the lid on 13 of my faves.
-And I’d love for you to let me know if there’s an Aussie artist I’ve missed in this list.
+I’m lifting the lid on 13 of my faves below.
+I’d love for you to let me know if there’s an Aussie artist I’ve missed in this list.

-The art in the hero image above is from the super talented Rowena Martinich, who I’ll fill you in a bit more on below.
+The art in the hero image above is from the super talented Michael Bond, who I’ll fill you in a bit more on below.
 But in the meantime, let’s not waste another moment taking you inside the list of my fave Australian abstract artists.

 1. Prudence Caroline